ten3roberts/flax/guide/src/introduction.md

 In Flax, there are 3 fundamental building blocks.

 [Entity](https://docs.rs/flax/latest/flax/struct.Entity.html).
-A unique identifier for the objects of the program.
+A unique identifier for the entities of the program.
 Has a managed lifecycle.

 [Component](https://docs.rs/flax/latest/flax/struct.Component.html), data which
 can be added to an Entity.
 Has a unique Id, which works as the key for storing